 Since we were old enough to hold wooden guns, my brother and I have shared an interest in great battles.
 Pittsburgh Landing, a forgotten piece of land skirting the border of Mississippi and Tennessee, is one of those places.
-Driving up from Florida, we are engulfed in farm country, endless cotton fields strung between rolling green hills.
-Twenty-odd miles northeast of Corinth is Pittsburgh Landing, hard ground that most people just drive through without thinking twice, and why should they?
+Driving up from Florida, we are engulfed in farm country, endless cotton fields between rolling green hills.
+Twenty-odd miles northeast of Corinth is Pittsburgh Landing, hard ground that most people drive through without thinking twice, and why should they?
 It’s been over 150 years since men, a little over 110,000 of them, roamed these grounds seeking to kill each other wholesale.
-In the spring of 1862, the greatest battle in the Western Hemisphere was fought over these ravine-ridden uneven hallowed grounds.
+In the spring of 1862, the greatest battle in the Western Hemisphere was fought over these ravine-ridden, uneven, hallowed grounds.
 It was a battle of great importance, and who can divine the far-reaching results to our nation and the world had the Union army been met with defeat or the Confederates not pursued by Grant.Δ

-Tennessee BattlefieldsI was in charge of planning, which meant things were bound to go wrong, as they did.
-I picked Ben up, transferred his gear to my truck, and we drove northwest on I-65.
+I was in charge of planning, which meant things were bound to go wrong, as they did.
+I picked Ben up, transferred his gear to my truck, and drove northwest on I-65.
 The seven-hour journey consisted of mindless conversation, audiobooks, and sleep.
 Around 1700, we pulled onto a lonely dirt track off Highway 22, heading northeast from Corinth.
 Our first destination was the Oakley House, an old log cabin on the southwest corner of the battlefield.
-It came up on our left, and we pulled into a small-sized roundabout.
+It appeared on our left, and we pulled into a small roundabout.
 Off to the right was a large pasture where horses roamed the field.
 Dusk slowly crept in and brought darkness we’re unaccustomed to in Pensacola.
 It was a transition from day to night that only a location away from civilization affords.
 Very peaceful.

-Battle of ShilohWe unpacked, and I sprawled out on the front porch in a giant rocking chair.
+We unpacked, and I sprawled out on the front porch in a giant rocking chair.
 I could spend the rest of my life in that chair with a Shelby Foote book.
 It was a warm Tennessee evening, and Ben quickly lost his shirt.
 He went straight to the fence line, where a beautiful mare stood staring at us like she knew we were from Florida.
 Ben eased up to the fence and reached out to pet the horse.
 I sat rocking, watching it unfold from the corner of my eye.
 I wanted to relax after our seven-hour journey and concentrate on the openness and beauty of our surroundings.
-The one thing that could go wrong and Ben headed straight for it.
+The one thing that could go wrong, and Ben headed straight for it.
 I hate when he does this shit.
 I had a horrible feeling that the beautiful mare would take a bite out of his hand, and I’d have to take him to the hospital, which is God knows where.
 I contemplated how I’d explain that to Hannah, his better half.

 “Dude, I think she likes me…can horses eat crackers?”